New Zealand Langoustines

 BEHIND THE PRODUCT: Langoustinos (with an "o" at the end) are not langostines (with an "e" at the end!).
 “Langoustino” is the Spanish word for lobster; while “langoustine” is a specific type of large prawn that is most often used for shrimp scampi.
 Sustainably caught in the clean pristine waters of New Zealand.
 Langoustines present beautifully — unlike lobsters, they retain their beautiful color even when cooked.

-SERVING SUGGESTIONS: Boil thawed langoustines in heavily salted water for 3-5 minutes or until the tails are opaque.
+SERVING SUGGESTIONS: The healthiest way to eat langoustines is to steam lthem over heavily salted, boiling water for about 5 minutes or until the tails are opaque.
+An electric steamer is a great alternative to stovetop steaming.
 For a fast and delicious meal, simply serve with melted Échiré butter and your favorite cocktail sauce or remoulade.
-To eat, break off at the head, squeeze the sides of the tail.
-Use your fingers or a cocktail fork to pull out the sweet tail meat.
+To eat, break off at the head, squeeze the sides of the tail and slide out the sweet meat, discarding the black vein.
+You may wish to use a cocktail fork to get every bite!
 For traditional and impressive shrimp scampi, pan fry with garlic, butter, and parsley and serve over fresh pasta.
+Alternatively, cut in half when raw, and bake or grill.

 QUANTITY: 4.4 lbs.
 ORIGIN: New Zealand